Products and markets

 - Channel Industrial Mutual Aid (CIMA) – American Acryl coordinates with other chemical companies in the area to prepare for and respond to natural disasters or accidents.

-- Community Advisory Panel (SEACAP) – local Bayport chemical companies work together with local area residents and businesses to provide education about our safety programs, answer questions and address concerns on a monthly basis.
+- Community Advisory Panel (BAYCAP) – local Bayport chemical companies work together with local area residents and businesses to provide education about our safety programs, answer questions and address concerns on a monthly basis.

 - Local Emergency Planning Committee – American Acryl works closely with local first responders to prepare for and respond to emergencies.